purecpp-org/asio_redis_client/README.md

 ```

 # important
-If you like it, please star it, let more people know it the best c++ redis client :)
+If you like it, please star it, let more people know it is the best c++ redis client :)

 # roadmap